jaceklaskowski/spark-kubernetes-book/docs/demo/running-spark-application-on-minikube.md

 Make sure you've got a Spark image available in minikube's Docker registry.

-Point the shell to minikube's Docker daemon.
+Point the shell to minikube's Docker daemon and make sure there is the Spark image (that your Spark application project uses).

 ```text
 eval $(minikube -p minikube docker-env)